NETSCAN-dev/NETSCAN-documents/l2c.md

   > *This option is for l2c-x only.*
   > specify output file. default output is to fname-out = "chain_dat.txt".
   > fname-out = "-" is to stdout.

+  - --over fname-over
+  > *This option is for l2c only.*
+  > specify output file for groups having more than Chain::UpperLim chains.
+  > default is "over_upperlim.dat".

 + runcard ( m:/prg/netscan/ver-2016-09-01/rc/chain.rc )
   ```